2025–26 Thai League 2

-The 2025–26 Thai League 2 is the 28th season of the Thai League 2, the second-tier professional league for Thailand's association football clubs, since its establishment in 1997.
+The 2025–26 Thai League 2 was the 28th season of the Thai League 2, the second-tier professional league for Thailand's association football clubs, since its establishment in 1997.
 This league also known as BYD Seal 5 League II due to the sponsorship deal with BYD Auto.
-A total of 18 teams will compete in the league.
-The season began on 15 August 2025 and is scheduled to conclude on 23 May 2026.
+A total of 18 teams competed in the league.
+The season began on 15 August 2025 and concluded on 23 May 2026.

 For this season two teams in the final table (champion and runner up) directly promoted to Thai League 1 next season while teams ranked 3rd – 6th qualified in play off for last spot in top tier next season.

 The 1st transfer window is from 1 July to 28 August 2025 while the 2nd transfer window is from 15 December 2025 to 16 January 2026.

 Overview

 Promotion and relegation (pre-season)

 18 teams will compete in the league – the twelve teams from previous season, three teams relegated from Thai League 1 and three teams promoted from Thai League 3.